12

 This strange, irreversible path.

 I didn’t want to acknowledge it, but my bones already had.
-Every sound, every glance, every subtle movement in the room wove itself into my skin— like muscle memory I hadn’t agreed to learn.
+Every sound, every glance, every subtle movement in the room wove itself into my skin.

 A strange unease unfurled inside me, slow and certain, like smoke slipping beneath a closed door.
 It climbed my spine in a shiver I couldn’t suppress.